mpchenette/rust-std-web-server/README.md

         docker run -p 80:80 <image-name>
         ```

-Last, regardless of which step you took above, navigte to `127.0.0.1:80` in your browser.
+Last, regardless of which step you took above, navigate to `127.0.0.1:80` in your browser.

 ## Goal